amyewitt/09-23-15/README.md

 First REpository

-I am a college counselor at LPS Richmond.
+I am a college counselor at LPS Richmond